Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 2. Upgrade to a better POS system

 Consider whether your current POS system is actually fit for purpose.
-Some can take a longer time than others in processing transactions whereas others might be quicker but not particularly intuitive for customer use.
+Some can take a longer time than others in processing transactions whereas others might be quicker but not particularly intuitive for your customers to use.
 Some are simply too clunky, taking up too much space on your counter.

 The trick is in finding a POS system that’s fast, efficient, reliable, and safe, at the best price.